kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-overview.md

 and `'totalSpent` symbols in the first parameter group.

-When writing KijiExpress jobs, you will often use methods in your pipelines that take a first argument group in `()` parentheses that specifices a mapping from input field names to output field names.
+When writing KijiExpress jobs, you will often use methods in your pipelines that take a first argument group in `()` parentheses that specifies a mapping from input field names to output field names.
 You can then define a function in `{}` curly braces immediately following that defines how to map from the input fields to the output fields.
 The syntax looks like this:
 `input.method ('inputfield -> 'outputfield) {x => function(x) }`